brimdata/super/book/src/super-sql/functions/types/cast.md

   * type [`time`](../../types/time.md) where the number is presumed to be nanoseconds since epoch, or
   * a [union](#union-types) or [named type](#named-types).
-* A [string](../../types/string.md) may be cast to any other primitive type as long as the string corresponds to is a valid SuperSQL primitive literal while time strings in particular, may represent typical timestamp formats.
+* A [string](../../types/string.md) may be cast to any other primitive type as long as the string corresponds to a valid SuperSQL primitive literal.
+Time strings in particular may represent typical timestamp formats.
 When cast to the [`bytes`](../../types/bytes.md) type, the result is the byte encoding of the UTF-8 string.
 A string may also be cast to a [union](#union-types) or [named](#named-types) type.
 To parse a literal
-string that is in the SUP format without having to specify the target type, use the [`parse_sup`](../parsing/parse_sup.md) function.
+string that is in the SUP or JSON format without having to specify the target type, use the [`parse_sup`](../parsing/parse_sup.md) function.
 * A [bool](../../types/bool.md) may be cast to
   * a number type where `false` is zero and `true` is `1`,